-On August 21, 2025, the California Air Resources Board (CARB) held its second public workshop and discussed the development of regulations that will underpin the state's climate disclosure laws, SB-253 (GHG emissions) and SB-261 (climate risks).
+On December 9, 2025, the CARB issued its formal proposals on the definitions and fee calculations that will underpin the scoping of the state's climate disclosure laws, SB-253 (GHG emissions) and SB-261 (climate risks), as well as the deadline for first reporting under SB-253.

-CARB plans to issue draft regulations addressing scoping and fees in October 2025, which will be open for feedback until November 30, 2025.
-CARB expects final regulations to be issued in December 2025.
 Refer to our [California digital hub](#) and [hot topic](#) for more details.